codatio/codat-docs/blog/241004-deprecation-bank-feed-source-account-event-types.md

 }`}
 />

-## Action Required
+## Action required

-To avoid disruption update your webhook consumer to handle the updated schema definition.
+If you are currently using `bankFeeds.sourceAccount.connected` and `bankFeeds.sourceAccount.disconnected` webhook event types, you will need to update your webhook consumer that listens to these event types to handle the updated schema definition.

-## Expected Impact
+## Expected impact

-If you do not migrate by **January 10, 2025**, receiving the `bankFeeds.sourceAccount.connected` and `bankFeeds.sourceAccount.disconnected` event types will result in deserialization errors, preventing your application from processing these events correctly.
+If you don't make changes to handle the updated schema definition by **January 10, 2025**, receiving the `bankFeeds.sourceAccount.connected` and `bankFeeds.sourceAccount.disconnected` event types to your webhook consumer will result in deserialization errors.
+This means your application will not process these events correctly.